samsquire/ideas5/README.md

 N:T:S (thread number, thread type, socket range) thread0:recv:socket1-100 thread1:send:socket1-100
+N:T (thread number, thread type) thread2:worker
+thread3:worker
+thread4:worker
+thread5:worker

+thread(1) superstep(1) post steal-events
+thread(2) superstep(2) post steal-events
+thread(3) superstep(3) post steal-events
+thread(4) superstep(4) post steal-events
+thread(5) superstep(5) post steal-events
+thread(6) superstep(6) post steal-events

 ```

-Thread Topology and superstep topology can be inferred from state machine formulation.
+Thread Topology and superstep topology and latch topology can be inferred from shard framework syntax and state machine formulation.
 Thanks to nonblocking barriers.

-This is what the task assignment looks like for 6 threads that share a system event ringbuffer.
-Steal events is only called by one thread at a time, so there is limited contention for the system ringbuffer.
+This is what the task assignment looks like for 6 threads that have a ringbuffer back to threads.
+Steal events is only called by one thread at a time, so it is thread safe.

 | Thread 1 (recv thread) | Thread 2 (send thread)   | Thread 3       | Thread 4       | Thread 5       | Thread 6       |
 | ---------------------- | ------------------------ | -------------- | -------------- | -------------- | -------------- |